joe-cheem/joe-cheem.github.io/readme.md

 1. Ensure all music files are placed in the `music` folder
 2. Host the files on a web server or open `index.html` in a web browser

+## Recent Improvements
+- Fixed volume slider functionality on mobile devices
+- Added fullscreen mode for the ToneZone player
+- Improved audio visualizer responsiveness when rotating mobile devices
+- Fixed issues with the audio visualizer display on device rotation

 ## Known Issues
-- The volume slider in the ToneZone player does not work on mobile devices
-- The audio visualizer may shift when rotating the phone and doesn't display correctly when rotating back to portrait mode
+- No major known issues at this time

 ## Future Improvements
-- Fix volume slider functionality on mobile devices
-- Improve audio visualizer responsiveness and orientation handling
 - Implement lazy loading for embedded content in the project showcase
 - Add keyboard navigation support for the retro browser interface
 - Optimize performance for slower internet connections
+- Enhance the audio visualizer with more advanced effects and user controls

 ## Contributing
 This is a personal project, but suggestions and feedback are welcome.
 Please report any bugs or issues you encounter.